Mark Smith (actor, born 1887): Early life: 1887–1903

 Mark E. Smith III was born in New York City on April 16, 1887.
 He was a fourth-generation American actor: both his grandfather and father were also actors who also performed under the name Mark Smith.
 His great-grandfather was the actor and impresario Sol Smith.
 His grandfather, Mark Smith I, was a Shakespearean actor and comedian who for a part of his career was manager of the 19th century Booth's Theatre on Broadway.
 He was considered one of the great American stage actors of the 19th century and earned the moniker "The Farren of the American stage".

 Smith's father, Mark Smith II, was a baritone who had a career in comic operas and operettas with America's top light opera companies of the late 19th century.
+His mother, Cornelia "Nellie" Barbour, was also an actress.
 Mark Smith III began his stage career performing in small roles with his father in productions of two musicals by Charles H. Hoyt: A Milk White Flag and A Trip to Chinatown.
 Having never retired, Mark Smith II died from dropsy on September 20, 1903.
 His son continued the family's acting legacy.